rust-lang/book/src/ch08-02-strings.md

 #### Concatenation

-Often, you'll want to combine two strings together.
+Often, we'll want to combine two strings together.
 One way is to use the `+`
 operator:

 ```rust